What to shop during Target Deal Days

 Select is editorially independent.
 Our editors selected these deals and items because we think you will enjoy them at these prices.
 If you purchase something through our links, we may earn a commission.
 Pricing and availability are accurate as of publish time.

-While Amazon Prime Day 2022 doesn't start until tomorrow, Target Deal Days — the retailer’s response to Amazon’s super sale — is already underway.
-The event lasts through July 13, offering savings on popular categories ranging from skin care and pet products to tech and fitness equipment.
+Amazon Prime Day 2022 is underway, as is Target Deal Days, the retailer’s response to Amazon’s super sale.
+The event lasts through tonight, offering savings on popular categories ranging from skin care and pet products to tech and fitness equipment.
 And while Amazon’s sale is only open to Prime members, anyone can access Target Deal Days.
 The same goes for other Prime Day alternative sales like Macy’s Black Friday in July and Bed Bath & Beyond’s Beyond Big Savings Event, both of which are also taking place this week.

 SKIP AHEAD Target Deal Days sales | Alternative Prime Day sales at other retailers